 Definitely!
 In our cool donation app and other donation options we provide, the amount you give in USD will be automatically converted from your local currency.

 Yes.
 As a 501c3 non-profit, tax-deductible benefits may be available to you within the guidelines of U.S. law.
 To claim a donation as a deduction on your U.S. taxes, please keep our email donation receipt as your official record.
 We’ll send it to you upon successful completion of your donation.

 Yes.
 Although our donation page can process bank fund transfers, if you prefer to mail in a donation, please make the check to “Whatcom Million Trees Project” and mail it to: Whatcom Million Trees Project, 4107 Harrison St., Bellingham, WA 98229.
-Please remember to include your email address so we can email a receipt to you that you can use in your year-end tax return.
+Please remember to print and fill out this form and enclose it with the check, and be sure to include your email address so we can email a receipt to you that you can use in your year-end tax return.

 Yes!
 Simply choose the Recurring Donation Amount option in our donation app.
 Then you will be able to enter an amount and month, quarter or yearly repeat rate.
 You can also set a date for the payments to stop.
 (Or you can always contact us anytime you want to stop.)

 Yes!
 Please click the Dedicate This Gift button in our donation app.
 You can optionally notify someone of this gift by email.

 Yes.
 For a donation under $250, you will receive a personalized email thank you letter from us.
 You can forward that to who you desire, or print and mail it to the person.
 For a donation $250 or greater, you (or whoever you specify) will receive a beautiful thank you card by mail from us.